 Our tree has been identified as contributing to subsidence in a neighbouring property.
 We would prefer not to lose the tree.
 Will pruning be an effective solution?

 When a specific tree has been found to be the main cause of subsidence having it felled is usually the most permanent solution.
-However, tree reduction can reduce the amplitude of movement so could be considered as a way to manage the problem.
-To be effective, pruning needs to reduce the crown volume of the tree by at least 70 percent and be repeated on a regular basis such as every three years.
+However, tree reduction can reduce the amplitude of movement, so could be considered as a way to manage the problem.
+To be effective, pruning needs to reduce the crown volume of the tree by at least 70 percent, and be repeated on a regular basis such as every three years.
 Crown thinning (as opposed to crown reduction) has been found to be ineffective at reducing transpiration rates.
-Also it should be noted that in cases of permanent deficit (i.e. London clay soils where low permeability leads to deeper permanent drying), felling the tree poses a risk of progressive heave.
-If there is a risk of significant heave, the only effective solution may be to have the property underpinned (see faqs for Property owners section).
+It should also be noted that in cases of permanent deficit (i.e. London clay soils where low permeability leads to deeper permanent drying), felling the tree poses a risk of progressive heave.
+If there is a risk of significant heave, the only effective solution may be to have the property underpinned (see FAQs for Property owners section).

 Tree owners are liable for full costs of repairs if a tree is found to be ‘materially contributing’ to that damage.
 It is no defence to claim the following: the tree was there before the building; the foundations were inadequate; the tree is more valuable than the building; or that as tree owner you were not aware of the risk.
 Potential defences include trees that have been subject to appropriate management; the presence of clay soil was not reasonably foreseeable (i.e. not marked on a geological survey map); or that there was no remedial action available to prevent the damage such as in cases of heave on persistent deficit soils).

 I have just been notified that our tree is causing damage.
 Can I ignore this?
 What do I need to do?

 Once notified, the tree owner is obliged to do something about it.
 There are three steps: